PeridexisErrant/LegendsExportsProcessor/README.md

 3. Call OptiPNG to compress the bitmaps to PNG format.

 4. Call 7zip to compress the legends XML in .zip format.
-If all required files are available, an archive compatible with "Legends Viewer" will be created (includes other text history files and a map); otherwise it will just compress the legends XML as they can be 4GB+ and usually get better than 95% compression.
+If all required files are available, an archive compatible with "Legends Viewer" will be created (includes other text history files and a map).

-5. Move all output files to a "User Generated Content" folder next to the Dwarf Fortress folder, and delete uninteresting text files.
+5. Move all output files to a "User Generated Content" folder next to the Dwarf Fortress folder, and delete color key text files.